So you’re just finishing your business degree with a major in Marketing. What comes next?

-The top 16 career opportunities for a marketing graduate are listed here.
-The list comes from careful market research, which, coincidentally, is one of the job categories (market research analyst).
+The top 16 career opportunities for marketing graduates are listed here.
+The list comes from careful market research, which is also one of the job categories (market research analyst).
 Among the job types are entry-level roles as well as long-term marketing careers.

 2. Brand Manager

 A brand manager is responsible for cultivating brand awareness and shaping public perception of a product, service or organization.
 More often than not, you’ll see senior positions available for brand managers – which means there are great opportunities in this marketing field.

 As a brand manager, you need to acquire a good feel for product placement and consumer perceptions.
 Good taste and being someone who embraces feedback and different opinions are also essential qualities.
 Staying current is important as new opportunities for brand promotion continually emerge in parallel with market and technology changes.
 Companies with innovative branding strategies can gain an edge on the competition.

 To become a brand manager, you should earn a Bachelor of Marketing degree or similar, accumulate marketing experience, and build professional networks.
 Securing trust to manage a brand depends on your own personal brand as well as word of mouth.